ipfs-inactive/docs/content/getting-started/basic-usage.md

 +++
-title = "Getting Started"
+title = "Basic usage"
-description = "Setting up IPFS and beginning usage" weight = 2
+description = "Learn the basics" weight = 3
 +++

 If you haven't done so, [install IPFS](../installation).